 ReSound usually takes part in five or six performances a year.
 Some are concerts based round our singing, in others we add to mixed programmes, some are cabaret style, some more formal.
 Some public concerts take place in large venues, others in tiny resonant spaces where only a few can fit.

-Our most recent event, in November 2016, was our ‘Calais Cabaret’ at which ReSound and some of our musical friends performed to raise funds for the Cambridge Calais Refugee Action Group (CAMCRAG).
+In November 2016, our ‘Calais Cabaret’ at which ReSound and some of our musical friends performed raised funds for the Cambridge Calais Refugee Action Group (CAMCRAG).
 St Paul’s church was packed and ReSound sang with passion and blended excellence to over 200 people, raising over £2,000 to support refugees.
 Thanks to everyone who helped to make it such a success.

 ‘This was ReSound at their best ever!’